-Pai acts as a hub for activities and excursions, such as trekking (usually with overnight stay at a hill tribe village), elephant riding, caving, rafting, off road driving/motorcycling and visiting waterfalls, temples, hill tribes etc. The favourite way to get around for most is to rent a small motorcycle for about 80 Baht ($2.50US) per day or 2,000 Baht per month.
+Pai acts as a hub for activities and excursions, such as trekking (usually with an overnight stay at a hill tribe village), elephant riding, caving, rafting, off-road driving / motorcycling and visiting waterfalls, temples, hill tribes etc. The favourite way to get around for most is to rent a small motorcycle for about 80 Baht ($2.50US) per day or 2,000 Baht per month.

 As you would expect in Thailand, the town also boasts a number of beautiful Buddhist temples housing monks.